 This depends on your assortment, network and location.
 Reach out to our sales department with a short profile of your company.

-Our office is not a showroom.
+Our office is not a showroom, and we share our office with other creative companies.
 Visiting our office is only possible by making an appointment with our sales team.

 Not at the moment.
-Currently, we work mainly business-to-business and we handle all sales ourselves.
-This way, we can make sure you get all the right information in full, on time.
+Currently, we work mainly business-to-business and handle all sales ourselves.
+This way, we are certain you get all the complete information on time.
 We only produce our building materials on a project basis.

-Read more on how our products are made.
+Read more about how our products are made.

 A circular economy is an economic system aimed at eliminating waste and the continual use of resources.
 Circular systems create a close-loop system, minimizing the use of resource inputs and the creation of waste, pollution and carbon emissions.